 NIA arrests key accused in JeM conspiracy case

-New Delhi, July 30: The National Investigation Agency arrested one more person in connection with the Jaish-e-Mohammad conspiracy case.
+New Delhi, July 30: The National Investigation Agency (NIA) arrested one more person in connection with the Jaish-e-Mohammad conspiracy case.

 The NIA arrested Muzaffar Bhat, a resident of Tral in Jammu and Kashmir.
 He was brought from the Central Jail, Kot Bhalwal, Jammu and was detained under the Public Safety Act.